veraison/docs/musings/composite-attester.md

 ### Verification Key Material

- * Subject : Domain, which has Implementation ID and Instance ID
+In base PSA, each raw public key (RPK) associated to a device is indidually provisioned in to the verifier.

- * Object : Key Material
+For each RPK, we usa a "Verification Key Material" triple.
+The subject is an environment with its own `instance-id`, and `class-id` equal to the domain's `class-id`.
+Note that the linkage is implicit in the hierarchical naming scheme.

 Instantiates multiple domain instances for each raw public key for each device.

 ```
        / comid.attest-key-triples / 3 : [